homiedopie/beberlei.de/_sources/2013/09/04/decoupling_from_symfony_security_and_fosuserbundle.txt

 User management breaks the isolation of your business model open, by introducing the ``UserInterface`` from the Security component into your code base.
-In combination with the *FOSUserBundle* this can cause a dependency on quite a bit of code already because the ``FOS\UserBundle\Model\User`` object cannot be called leightweight.
+In combination with the *FOSUserBundle* this can cause a dependency on quite a bit of code already because I wouldn't call the ``FOS\UserBundle\Model\User`` object leightweight.
 However this and other FriendsOfSymfony bundles are very helpful to get annoying features of your application done in a matter of hours.